 This is another BBQ place in an off the path location, but it's one of the best in city, if not the entire South.
 Sims has chopped pork and sliced beef sandwiches and ribs.
 They have a sweet, tangy vinegar-based sauce that people love.
-They have two locations, but their Barrow Road location is my favorite.
-Located at 7601 Geyer Springs Road and 1307 John Barrow Rd.
+They have two locations, but their Barrow Road location is our favorite.

 Whenever you mention "best BBQ," Whole Hog comes up.
 They have great sandwiches and ribs.
 Don't miss the potato salad either.
 It gets rave reviews.
 They do a great job catering.
 Aside from having quality meat, Whole Hog also has a unique variety of sauces.
 The meat comes "undressed" and you pick the sauce.
 Everyone has a favorite, and if you dine in, you'll get to sample all of them.
-My favorite is #3.
-They have several locations including 12111 W Markham St, 2516 Cantrell Rd, 5107 Warden Rd.
+Our favorite is #3.

 Shorty Small's has a hokey atmosphere (you can tell from the outside of the restaurant), but it's kind of fun.
 They have food other than BBQ, but their ribs are pretty good.
 This is a good choice if you want some BBQ, but have people who don't like BBQ eating with you.
-Their menu is more varied than any other restaurant I've mentioned.
-Located at 11100 N Rodney Parham Rd.
+Their menu is more varied than any other restaurant we've mentioned.